fopce403/HWs/README.md

-# Home Works and exams and classes of FOPCE403 in SUT university 2024
+# Home Works of FOPCE403 students in 2024